MarioStanke/reinforce-one/Agents/README.md

 Instructions for use of the Agents are included in each file.
 Outputs are generated as follows:
-- "eval" folder contains evaluation metrics (read in tensorboard)
+- "eval" folder contains evaluation metrics (read in tensorboard).
-- "train" folder contains training metrics (read in tensorboard)
+- "train" folder contains training metrics (read in tensorboard).
-- "policy" folder contains saved models.
+- "policy" folder contains saved models (test in Policy_Test.ipynb).

 Policies are only saved if they achieve a higher average return than -30.
 Then, only models that perform better during evaluation than previously saved ones are stored.